Robot Wars (TV series): Home media

 Several VHS videos were released of the show.
 These included "The First Great War" a look at the making of Series 1, "The First World Championship" which was released exclusively on video and the "Ultimate Warrior Collection" featuring exclusive access to the teams of Chaos 2, Hypno-Disc and Razer, along with footage of their battles.
 Along the same lines an "Ultimate Archive Collection" was released showing exclusive footage of the House Robots and their operators along with some of their greatest battles and most embarrassing moments.

 The Ultimate Warrior Collection and Ultimate Archive Collection were also released on DVD.
 The footage and content remained the same as the VHS releases.
 Series 8 was released on DVD and Blu-ray on 29 August 2016, making it the first full series of Robot Wars to be released on home media.
 It was later released digitally.
 The Complete Compendium 2017 contained Series 9 and 10, along with the "Battle of the Stars" specials, were released on 11 December 2017 as a 5-disc DVD box set.

 Video games

 Robot Wars: Metal Mayhem is the first game based on the show, released on Game Boy Color in 2000.
-It was followed in 2001 by Robot Wars: Arenas of Destruction on PlayStation 2 and Microsoft Windows and Robot Wars: Advanced Destruction on Game Boy Advance.
-After the first three titles sold over 250,000 copies, a fourth and final game, released on Game Boy Advance, Microsoft Windows and Xbox in 2002 was called Robot Wars: Extreme Destruction.
+It was followed in 2001 by Robot Wars: Arenas of Destruction on PlayStation 2 and Windows and Robot Wars: Advanced Destruction on Game Boy Advance.
+After the first three titles sold over 250,000 copies, a fourth and final game, released on Game Boy Advance, Windows, and Xbox in 2002 was called Robot Wars: Extreme Destruction.